 Difference between a diamond and a solitaire

 Jewelers often throw the terms solitaire and diamond in similar contexts, but the two have distinct meanings.
-Solitaire refers to the gemstone setting, i.e. a single piece mounted on a piece of jewelry, while diamond is a type of gemstone.
+Solitaire refers to the gemstone setting.
+It means a single piece mounted on a piece of jewelry, while diamond is a type of gemstone.

 Why solitaire rings are the best?